nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to add grades for a student.
+1. User request to add grades for a student, providing the student's details and grade.
-2. KonTActs requests for details of the student alongside the assignment and grade.
-3. User enters the requested details.
-4. KonTActs updates the grade of the student.
+2. KonTActs updates the grade of the student and indicates success.

    Use case ends.

 **Extensions**

-- 4a.
-KonTActs detects an error in the entered data.
+- 1a.
+KonTActs detects an error in the input.

-  - 4a1.
-KonTActs requests for the correct data.
+  - 1a1.
+KonTActs rejects the request and shows an error message.
-  - 4a2.
-User enters new data.
+  - 1a2.
+User enters a new input.
-  - Steps 4a1-4a2 are repeated until the data entered are correct.
+  - Steps 1a1-1a2 are repeated until the input entered is correct.

-    Use case resumes from step 4.
+    Use case resumes from step 1.

     <br>